musselwhizzle/Focus-Points/README.md

 Installation
 --------
 **Installation steps**
-1. Download **source code.zip** from [latest release](https://github.com/capricorn8/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.
+1. Download `source code.zip` from [latest release](https://github.com/capricorn8/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.

 2. Unzip the downloaded file.
-Inside the extracted content locate the plugin folder **focuspoints.lrplugin**
+Inside the extracted content locate the plugin folder `focuspoints.lrplugin`

-3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
+3. Move this folder to where you normally keep your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
-_MAC users_: if you have to navigate into the content of the „adobe lightroom classic.app", use the control-click and choose  „show package content“.
+_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.

-4. Open Lightroom and go to File -> Plug-in Manager.<br>
+4. Open Lightroom and go to `File → Plug-in Manager`.<br>
-_Windows_: Click the "Add" button and select the plugin.<br>
+_Windows_: Click the `Add` button and select the plugin.<br>
 _MAC_: In case of you'd copied the plugin to the default LR-plugin location, the new plugin is already listed - activate it.
-Otherwise Click on the „Add“ button and select the plugin.
+Otherwise, click on the `Add` button and select the plugin.

 Once installed, select one or more photos and invoke the plugin via
-* Library -> Plug-in Extras -> Show Focus Point, or
+* `Library → Plug-in Extras → Show Focus Point`, or
-* File -> Plug-in Extras -> Show Focus Point
+* `File → Plug-in Extras → Show Focus Point`

 <br>